rahmatilla/article_scraping/README.md

 - How would you evaluate the quality of the collected data?

 Answers:
-- I use crontab in Linux(Ubuntu) OS, Windows Task Scheduler in Windows OS.
+- I automate this process using crontab in Linux(Ubuntu) OS, Windows Task Scheduler in Windows OS.
 - CSV file.
--
+- Firstly I use Jupiter Notebook during coding to view results in each process step by step.
+After saving, I open dataset with excel to check "word" column by filtering and sorting.